-- You are not logged in to the iFolder account. - Click the iFolder Services icon, select Account Settings, select the account, then select Online to connect to the server.
-Log in if necessary. - The account is disabled on the client side; that is, the Automatically connect parameter is disabled. - Click the iFolder Services icon, select Account Settings, select the account, select Properties, then select Automatically connect. - The server is down or your account is disabled on the server side.
+- You are not logged in to the iFolder account. - Click the iFolder Services icon to display the iFolder client window.
+Select the account that you want to connect to from the iFolder Accounts list and click Connect. - The account is disabled on the client side; that is, the Automatically connect parameter is disabled. - Click the iFolder Services icon, select Account Settings, select the account, select Properties, then select Automatically connect. - The server is down or your account is disabled on the server side.
 Contact your iFolder administrator for assistance. - Your firewall is blocking iFolder traffic.
-For information to resolve this problem, see Section 6.7, "Configuring Local Firewall Settings for iFolder Traffic," on page 61. - Your network connection is down.
+For information to resolve this problem, see Section 7.7, "Configuring Local Firewall Settings for iFolder Traffic," on page 65. - Your network connection is down.
 Check your local network settings.

-9.9 Problem Synchronizing Some Files on a FAT32 File System on Linux
+10.12 Problem Synchronizing Some Files on a FAT32 File System on Linux